 Capacity: 4TB, 6TB, 8TB, 16TB | Interface: Gigabit Ethernet | Features: Automatic backup, two hard drives, My Cloud mobile app

-This two-bay unit can create a mirrored backup of your stuff, duplicating your data on both drives, using RAID configuration.
-That's quite an advanced feature for a consumer box.
-Just bear in mind that you do pay quite a lot for that capability and WD's user-friendly presentation, including an easy-to-master, browser-based control screen.
+This two-bay unit can produce a mirrored backup of your data, duplicating your files on both drives, using RAID configuration.
+That's quite an advanced feature for a consumer unit.
+Just keep in mind that you end up paying quite a lot for that capability and WD's user-friendly presentation, including an easy-to-master, browser-based control screen.

-This is a 4TB unit, though 6, 8 and 16TB units are also on hand.
+This is a 4TB unit, though 6, 8 and 16TB units are also available.
 For extra peace of mind, you can also back up the contents to Dropbox.

 7. Synology DiskStation DS1517 NAS drive

 Capacity: : Up to 60TB, 180TB with expansion unit | Interface: : 4 x 1GbE LAN, 4 x USB 3.0, 2 x eSATA | Features: : Quad-Core CPU, Up to 15 drives with expansion units

 Anyone looking at purely technical spec’s will instantly fall in love with the Synology DiskStation DS1517.
 Thanks to its quad-core CPU and up to 8GB of RAM, this NAS can reach sequential speeds of 111.4 MB/s write and 110.3 MB/s read without any trouble.
 Combining that raw performance with the DS1517’s expandability, and you have a formula for a NAS device that has undeniably earned its spot among the best NAS drives on the market.
 Just know that the DS1517 isn’t cheap, and unless you’re a creative professional, or you’re looking for a NAS for a small business, it might be a bit too much.